 Nyedra W. Booker PharmD MPH and Stephanie Fox-Rawlings PhD, National Center for Health Research

 Is your child playing on rubber instead of grass at the playground?
 The use of human-made surfaces on playgrounds has increased dramatically over the years.
-First developed during the 1960s primarily for athletic fields, these artificial surfaces were also part of a strategy to provide children with more opportunities for outdoor physical activity, particularly in the inner city where outdoor playgrounds were scarce.
-The first artificial turf (marketed as “Chemgrass”) was made of plastic, yet looked a lot like natural grass.
-Since then, these artificial surfaces have expanded and many look like colorful rubber surfaces.
+First developed in 1964, the first artificial turf was marketed as “Chemgrass” by Monsanto, and renamed Astroturf more than 2 years later when it was installed at the Houston Astro’s Astrodome.1 In addition to artificial grass, these artificial surfaces have expanded and many look like colorful rubber surfaces.
 But regardless of what they look like, all are made with materials that can be dangerous to children and adults.

 As its use for various sports activities increased significantly over the years, so did the concerns.
 Athletes began to complain that the surface was much harder than natural grass, as some studies also began to show that the use of artificial turf could increase the risk for football and other sports-related injuries.
-This prompted a ban on the use of artificial turf by the English Football Association in 1988, while many ballparks and professional sports stadiums in the United States began converting back to using natural grass during the 1990s.
-Over time, material such as rubber was added to keep the blades of “grass” in place and provide more cushioning.
-Artificial turf containing rubber and other cushioning materials was also assumed to reduce sports-related injuries, but study results have not always supported that assumption.
-Even with modern fields, many professional athletes dislike playing on artificial turf.
-It increases the severity of abrasions due to sliding, puts additional stress on joints, and heats up much more than grass does in the sun – and can become dangerously hot.
-Following their failure to force soccer’s international governing body (FIFA) to use sod instead of artificial turf for the 2015 Women’s World Cup, an international group of women players are suing the FIFA.
+This prompted a ban on the use of artificial turf by the English Football Association in 1988, and many ballparks and professional sports stadiums in the United States began converting back to using natural grass during the 1990s.
+Over time, material such as rubber was added to keep the blades of “grass” in place and provide more cushioning.1 Artificial turf containing rubber and other cushioning materials was also assumed to reduce sports-related injuries, but study results have not always supported that assumption.2 Even with modern fields, many professional athletes dislike playing on artificial turf.
+It increases the severity of abrasions due to sliding, puts additional stress on joints, and heats up much more than grass does in the sun – and can become dangerously hot.3,4 Following their failure to force soccer’s international governing body (FIFA) to use sod instead of artificial turf for the 2015 Women’s World Cup, an international group of women players sued FIFA, although they ultimately dropped the law suit when FIFA refused to budge.5

-Some of the benefits of artificial turf are that it’s a long-lasting “all-weather” material that does not require a lot of maintenance in the short-term or potentially dangerous pesticides.
-Artificial turf is currently used on more than 12,000 athletic fields in the U.S. Unfortunately, these surfaces often don’t last as long as expected.
+Artificial turf is marketed as a long-lasting “all-weather” material that does not require a lot of maintenance in the short-term.
+Artificial turf is currently used on more than 12,000 athletic fields in the U.S.6 The fields cost approximately half a million dollars and are usually under warranty for 8 years.

 From the Tire Swings to Play Surfaces made from Tires or New Rubber

 Do you remember when children used to play on tire swings in the backyard or at the park?
 Those same tires are now being put to a new and possibly hazardous use!
-Recycled rubber tires have become one of the top choice materials for surfacing children’s playgrounds.
-In 2013, approximately 233 million scrap tires were generated, of which 8% (approximately 17.5 million tires) was processed for playground surface cover and 4% (almost 10 million tires) for sports surfaces.
-Logically, tire scraps seemed like a surface that would be less likely to harm children if they fell.
+Recycled rubber tires have become one of the top choice materials for surfacing children’s playgrounds.7 In 2019, approximately 290 million tires were discarded,6 of which approximately 12% were processed for sports fields and playground surfaces.8 Logically, tire scraps seemed like a surface that would be less likely to harm children if they fell.
 Recycling tires for use in playgrounds also keeps them out of landfills where they take up space, harbor rodents and other animals, and trap standing water that serve as breeding grounds for mosquitoes and other disease-bearing insects.
-But just as tires that have been thrown away can catch fire and release many different harmful chemicals into the air and ground water, tire materials and other synthetic rubber can release chemicals into the air we breathe.
-Those chemicals can also get on our skin and even in our mouths.
+However, the tire crumb from artificial turf washes away into nearby grass and waterways, and when the fields are replaced after approximately 8 years, the plastic and the rubber all end up in landfills.
+Meanwhile, just as tires that have been thrown away can catch fire and release many different harmful chemicals into the air and ground water, tire materials and other synthetic rubber can release chemicals into the air we breathe.9 Those chemicals can also get on our skin and even in our mouths.
 This is an example where what seemed like helpful recycling can instead be harmful.

 The tire material and other rubber used on playgrounds can include the following: